lnls-sirius/machine-applications/pcaspy-template-generator/project-name/README.md

 #  IOC
-This IOC checks Linac Egun and LLRF status.
+This IOC does some stuff.

 ## Installation
 `make install`